 Last week on Dancing with the Stars

-Live! this is Dancing with the Stars
+Live!
+From Hollywood!
+This is Dancing with the Stars

 and Karina Smirnoff

 have the rumba tonight.
 In their rehearsal this week, Chef Rocco cooked a romantic risotto, which I guess is like the foodie equivalent to the rumba.
 They start out their routine wearing aprons, and it's pretty cute actually.
 I feel that while they do a good job at creating hot chemistry, the dancing is mostly done by Karina, while Rocco just kind of stands there.
 The judges agree with me too.
 The scores: Carrie Ann gives 5, Len gives 6 and Bruno gives 5, for a 16 out of 30.